margaretmf/margaretmf.github.io/research.md

 * Why do some feminists feel comfortable with sexuality and being called "babe" but other feminists do not?
 [Sexual Revolution, Intellectual Revolution - Gender Roles]
 * How does benevolent racism and benevolent sexism influence our lifes?
 * What does it mean to be a "knight in shining armor"?
 [Men's Roles]
+* A study on the Native Americans' influence, why street names and neighborhoods are named after them, and the specificities of all the tribes

 ----------